edemotte/code-challenge/README.md

 * Chart Responsiveness

 (Found bugs)
 * Backend does not retrieve data on first request.
-(Seems like this is the node async feature at play, finding for a fix)
 * Error with checking message counter logic

 (Requirements which I was not able to develop due to time constraints)